-Master's Degrees: Planning, Registration, and Completion
+Master's Degrees: Planning and Registration

 From the moment you start at the Humphrey School to the time you graduate, you will take an active role in planning and completing your degree.
 The information, resources needed, and steps to complete your degree are outlined below.
 The Office of Career and Student Success is here to help you navigate—please contact us with any questions.